ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-sys.md

 # General information
 {: #vs_orderinginstances-sys-settings}

-The information that you specify for a new VMware vSphere® instance is based on an instance configuration template.
+The information that you specify for a new {{site.data.keyword.vcf-flex}} instance is based on an instance configuration template.

 ## Instance configuration name
 {: #vs_orderinginstance-instance-config}